oladavidavol/mega-sales-funnel/README.md

 # mega-sales-funnel
-Website files, contains images and other website formats, is a modified version of the promodise template from themeforest
+Website files, contains images and other website formats, is a modified version of the promodise template from themeforest, Thanks to the originasl author, you did an excellent job